 - ▶ Prevention.
 Stop security breaches by system design and using security technologies as defences.
 E.g., using a firewall to prevent external access to corporate intranets.
-Prevention is the most important protection measure. - ▶ Detection.
+Prevention is often the most important protection measure. - ▶ Detection.
 If an attempted breach occurs, make sure it is detected.
 Particularly pertinent in computer security, where "theft" of data does not imply denial of access for the owner.
-Logging and MACs (file hashes to detect alteration) are typical detection methods: intrusion detection systems actively monitor systems for suspicious behaviour. - ▶ Response.
-If a security breach occurs, have a recovery plan.
-Responses range from restoring backups through to informing concerned parties or law-enforcement agencies.
+Logging and MACs (file hashes to detect alteration) are typical detection methods; intrusion detection systems actively monitor systems for suspicious behaviour. - ▶ Response.
+In case a security breach occurs, have a recovery plan.
+Responses range from restoring from backups or claiming on insurance, through to informing stakeholders and law-enforcement agencies.